-Mr Gilauri also has a service agreement with JSC Georgia Capital effective from 29 May 2018 for an employment term of five years from 29 May 2018 which is terminable by the Executive Director on not less than three months' notice.
+Mr Gilauri also has a service agreement with JSC Georgia Capital effective from 29 May 2018 for an employment term of five years from 29 May 2018, which was extended until 31 December 2025, which is terminable by the Executive Director on not less than three months' notice.
 Both documents with their amendments are available for inspection by shareholders at the Group's registered office.